gustavosdelgado/DesignPatterns/README.md

 ### Singleton
 This pattern lets you have control over how many times a class can be instantiated.
 This is useful for shared resources, as when using DB.
 It's essential to make it thread-safe.

+## Structural Patterns
+Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.

+### Adapter
+Allow objects with incompatible interfaces to collaborate.